b-mohammadreza/perflab/docs/USAGE.md

 ```bash
 ./scripts/smoke.py
 ```
 The smoke suite intentionally stays broader and smaller than the Rust tests.
 It exercises real benchmark runs, generated JSON results, perf and no-perf flows, and successful comparison output in text, Markdown, and CSV formats.
+It also checks that threshold/verdict fields are present in the rendered comparison formats without asserting a specific noise-dependent verdict from real benchmark runs.
 Detailed validation and error-path cases belong primarily in the Rust unit and integration tests rather than being duplicated in the smoke suite.